loganwuu/address_book/README.md

 * Enter the following command into termianl 'php -S localhost:8000'
 * Open a web browser and type this into the address bar 'localhost:8000'
 * Requires Silex/Silex ~1.1 and Twig/Twig ~1.0 to be installed in the AddressBook project folder on the console by typing in "composer install" and "composer update"
-*

 ## Technologies Used

-PHP, HTML, CSS, Silex, Twig
+PHP, HTML, CSS, Silex, Twig, Composer

 ## Legal